Lübeck–Puttgarden railway: From 2022: rebuilding the line and building the Fehmarn Sound Tunnel

-It is planned to open the Fehmarn Belt Fixed Link in 2030 as a tunnel.
+It is planned to open the Fehmarn Belt Fixed Link in 2029 as a tunnel.
 A treaty in relation to the project was signed by the transport ministers of Germany and Denmark on 3 September 2008.
 The section from Puttgarden to Lübeck has to be electrified by the time of the completion of the new link, but the duplication of the lines is not required until seven years after the completion of the fixed link.
 The Fehmarn Sound Bridge may remain single track according to the treaty.
 A review of the project was published on 11 November 2010, which found that it would have a benefit-cost ratio of 6.7.
 Since then the cost has more than doubled.

 Because of the increased traffic and reintroduction of freight traffic after the opening of the Fehmarn Belt Fixed Link, it was decided to construct the Fehmarn Sound Tunnel to relieve the Fehmarn Belt bridge.
 The line was closed north of Neustadt on 31 August 2022 for electrification and double-tracking works.
 The local traffic between Lübeck and Neustadt still runs.

 In the Federal Transport Infrastructure Plan (Bundesverkehrswegeplan) 2030, Germany ear-marked 1.518 billion Euros for the electrification of the Lübeck–Puttgarden railway.

 The plans are now to stop all traffic Neustadt – Puttgarden 2022–2028 for rebuilding the route.
 Buses will have to be used instead of the trains on this section.
 Construction cost of duplicating tracks will be less if there is no traffic, so it's decided to finish it in time for the Fehmarn Belt Fixed Link, instead of waiting the seven years the treaty allows.
 The travel time Lübeck – Burg will be 49 minutes after reopening, 40 minutes faster than before.

-The project is divided into sections.
-As of December 2022 no construction work has started.
-Planning has been delayed by new political requirements that go beyond the legal obligations and have required additional planning work.
+The project is divided into sections, which are: